As a website owner, you do not want to learn the hard way that you have broken the law.

 - FTC Disclaimer Widget

-Compliance Bar is a simple WordPress plugin with over 20 customizable legal page templates for your digital presence …
+Compliance Bar is a simple plugin for WordPress-driven websites and blogs that includes over twenty customizable legal pages for your web presence …

 For more details, visit the plugin site here: